 To get short term landlord insurance, just go through our fast online quote form answering as best you see fit.

-If in doubt feel free to call us and help help.
+If in doubt feel free to call us and ask for help.

 Most short term lets will probably fall under holiday and second home – so watch out for questions like if the property is your main residence.